jacobvc/Xml-Csv-Viewer/README.md

     </div>

 Required CSS:  p#tooltip-text, .container, .contained, (optional) .group

+The functions in this module are:

+#### function populateOptions(containerElem, list, scope, isChecked)
+Populate 'containerElem' with options from 'list' using 'scope' to qualify element ID's, and initializing state to 'isChecked'

+'list' is an array of objects containing 'name', 'text', and optional 'description'.
+If description is present, it is used for tooltip text.

+Note that scope + name are transformed into valid HTML ID's
+#### function getOptions(list, scope)
+Get selected options of 'scope' in 'list' as an array of option names.

+Save current option settings to localStorage
+#### function overrideOptions(list, scope)
+Override checked state from values previously saved in localStorage
+#### function setAllOptions(list, scope, isChecked)
+Override checked state of all options of 'scope' in 'list' to 'isChecked'
+#### function _createHtmlId(value)
+Utility function to create properly formed ID

 ### xml-convert.js
 Convert decoded XML into a collection of 'tables' that are compatible with the table display mechanism